JeffreyBytes/TESO_DragonTracker/readme.md

 * `WorldEventsTracker.GUI:display` : Hide or show all GUIItems.
 * `WorldEventsTracker.GUI:toggleToDisplay` : Switch the status of toDisplay to be the invert of the previous status, and call self:display() to update the GUI
 * `WorldEventsTracker.GUI:createItem` : To create a GUIItem instance for a Dragon
-* `WorldEventsTracker.GUI:resetItem` : To reset the list of GUIItems
+* `WorldEventsTracker.GUI:resetAllItems` : To reset the list of GUIItems
 * `WorldEventsTracker.GUI:labelUseName` : Define the label type to use on the location name.
 * `WorldEventsTracker.GUI:labelUseCardinalPoint` : Define the label type to use on  the cardinal point.
 * `WorldEventsTracker.GUI:obtainLabelType` : Return the current labelFormat used